thkwznk/aseprite-scripts/ROADMAP.md

 Update v1.0.2:

+- [Improvement] Icons use the Regular Text color in Simple Mode
+- [Test-Feature] Tint Mode where you can only edit the Tab color + optional underglow

+Update v1.0.3:
 - [Feature] Support customising fonts
-- [Improvement] Improve how the icons are coloured
-- [Test-Feature] Super Simple Mode where you can only edit the Tab color

-Update v1.0.3:
 - [Test-Feature] Export to Aseprite theme (extension)

 Update v2.0.0: